cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 ## Step 4: Install CloudFoundry Cell requirements

 - On your windows VM, start `powershell` and run `Install-CFFeatures`
-- If you would like to enable the recommended local security policy:
+- **Optional** If you would like to enable the recommended local security policy:
     - Download [lgpo.exe](https://msdnshared.blob.core.windows.net/media/2016/09/LGPOv2-PRE-RELEASE.zip) to the Windows VM you are provisioning
     - Run the following powershell command `Enable-LocalSecurityPolicy -LgpoExe <PATH-TO-LGPO-EXE> -PolicyDestination "C:\bosh\lgpo"`
+- **Optional** If you would like to apply the recommended ingress and service configuration:
+    - Run the following powershell command `Protect-CFCell`
-- Otherwise, simply power off your VM
+- Power off your VM

 ## Step 5: Export image to OVA format